toribiodiego/ECE-471-Generative-Machine-Learning/Final_Project/replication.md

 Before running the demo, we prepare an isolated environment and configure your API credentials.

-1. **Virtual Environment (`venv`)**
+1. **Virtual Environment (`.venv`)**
-   Keeps this project’s Python packages separate from your global installation, avoiding version conflicts.
+   Keeps this project's Python packages separate from your global installation, avoiding version conflicts.

 2. **Dependencies (`requirements.txt`)**
    Specifies exactly which library versions the demo needs (e.g. `gradio`, `pyaudio`, `PyYAML`, Google Gemini).